-The tartiflette can be found in many guises as chefs in the Rhone Alps region find ways of making a ‘fusion’ dish using the local Reblochon cheese from Haute Savoie.
-It is one of those dishes that you just can’t get enough of especially after a good hike in the mountains, or an exhilarating cycle in the alps, or a great morning on the piste!
-So although rather a calorie laden dish, this version with smoked salmon is lighter than the classic that is made with bacon lardons.
+The tartiflette can be found in many guises as chefs in the Rhone-Alps region find ways of making a ‘fusion’ dish using the local Reblochon cheese from Haute Savoie.
+So I thought I’d try a fusion take of a Smoked Salmon Tartiflette.
+It is one of those dishes that you just can’t get enough of especially after a good hike in the mountains, or an exhilarating cycle in the Alps, or a great morning on the piste!
+So although rather a calorie-laden dish, this version with smoked salmon is lighter than the classic that is made with bacon lardons.
 I’ve had several different versions in restaurants and tried making a few of my own, take a look at an earlier blog post for ideas called Tartiflette.
 Here is a variation on a fish pie crossed with a tartiflette type theme.
 This is seriously good! so for the pescatarian in your life…

 - 1 kg medium-sized waxy potatoes

 - 1 bulb of fennel – sliced finely